solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ![Check result set caching settings at the database level](./media/lab3_result_set_caching_db.png)

-    If `False` is returned for your SQL pool, run the following query to activate it (you need to run it on the `master` database and replace `<sql_pool> with the name of your SQL pool):
+If `False` is returned for your SQL pool, it may be activated using an `ALTER DATABASE` statement as follows (you need to run it on the `master` database and replace `<sql_pool> with the name of your SQL pool).

     ```sql
     ALTER DATABASE [<sql_pool>]
     SET RESULT_SET_CACHING ON
     ```

-    >**Important**
-    >
-    >The operations to create result set cache and retrieve data from the cache happen on the control node of a Synapse SQL pool instance.
-When result set caching is turned ON, running queries that return large result set (for example, >1GB) can cause high throttling on the control node and slow down the overall query response on the instance.
+    >**Important**: The operation to create result set cache and retrieve data from the cache happen on the control node of a Synapse SQL pool instance.
+When result set caching is turned ON, running queries that return a large result set (for example, >1GB) can cause high throttling on the control node and slow down the overall query response on the instance.
 Those queries are commonly used during data exploration or ETL operations.
 To avoid stressing the control node and cause performance issue, users should turn OFF result set caching on the database before running those types of queries.

-2. After activating result set caching, run a query and immediately check if it hit the cache:
+You can determine if there has been a cache hit by leveraging `result_cache_hit` column in the `dm_pdw_exec_requests` DMV.
+For our scenario, if we were to execute the following query for the first time will, understandably, result in a cache miss.

     ```sql
     SELECT